awslabs/aws-crt-nodejs/samples/browser/service_worker/README.md

-# AWS IOT Service Worker minimal repro
+# Service Worker

+The sample is a minimal sample for service worker with aws-crt library.
+As the service worker is not currently supported by aws-crt.

 ## Setup
 1. `yarn`